SKbarbon/fpyo2apk/README.md

 For iOS/iPadOS ? [fpyo2ipa](https://github.com/SKbarbon/fpyo2ipa)

 ## requirements
-- python: up that python3.8
+- python: up than python3.8
 - Android Studio: This is very important to make `briefcase` work.

 * `Note`: This package is tested on macOS only, but it should work on windows as will. if there is any issues report it here: [issue](https://github.com/SKbarbon/fpyo2apk/issues)